Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-Vivitrol is an effective treatment for alcohol abuse and alcohol use disorder.
-A recent study by the National Institute on Drug Abuse found that a monthly Vivitrol shot is as effective as a daily pill of buprenorphine and naloxone, which has well-proven efficacy.
+Vivitrol has proven its efficacy.
+A National Institute on Drug Abuse (NIDA) study found that a monthly Vivitrol shot is as effective as a daily pill of buprenorphine and naloxone.

+On average, men tend to be able to take on more intramuscular medication than women.
 Regardless of sex or gender, Vivitrol works best when administered as part of a more extensive rehab program or treatment plan.

 Vivitrol can also cause neurological side effects, such as:

-According to the FDA and the National Institute on Alcohol Abuse and Alcoholism (NIAAA), there appears to be no significant dangers or interactions associated with drinking alcohol while taking Vivitrol.
-However, if Vivitrol is being used to treat alcohol use disorder (AUD), then the patient being treated should not drink alcohol.
-It is important to start Vivitrol only after drinking has stopped for several days.
+According to the FDA and the National Institute on Alcohol Abuse and Alcoholism (NIAAA), there aren’t any significant dangers or interactions with drinking alcohol while taking Vivitrol.
+However, if you’re using Vivitrol to treat AUD, you shouldn’t drink alcohol.

 Healthcare professionals typically recognize the most common symptoms of opioid withdrawal symptoms as: